tmaybe/dev.socrata.com/docs/queries.md

 layout: with-sidebar
 sidebar: documentation
 title: Queries using SODA2
+status: draft
+comment: This one is very draft...
 ---

 SODA2 provides a new rich API for querying against data on the Socrata Platform.
 This API borrows a lot from SQL to